brunobritodev/JPProject.IdentityServer4.SSO/README.md

 If you need help building or running your Jp Project platform There are several ways we can help you out.

+## 3.0.1

+1. ASP.NET Core 3.0 support
+2. Separated repositories, for better management.
+Improving tests, integration tests.
+And to support more scenarios.

 ## v1.4.5

 Breaking change: **Argon2 password hashing**.
 Be careful before update.
 If you are using the old version all users must need to update their passwords.